Solves the empirical Bayes normal means (EBNM) problem using the family of

 scale mixtures of normals.
 Identical to function ebnm

-with argument prior_family = "normal_scale_mixture"
+with argument prior_family = "normal_scale_mixture".
+For details

-about the model, see ebnm
+about the model, see ebnm.

 ebnm_normal_scale_mixture(